Chapter 19.27 RCW

 (3) The department of enterprise services, with the advice and input from the members of the building code council, shall:

-(b) Contract with an independent, third-party entity to perform a Washington energy code baseline economic analysis and economic analysis of code proposals; and
+(b) Contract with an independent, third-party entity to perform comparative economic and energy analyses of proposed Washington energy code amendments and prior versions of the Washington energy code, including compliance with RCW 34.05.328 and 19.27A.160; and

 (c) Provide all administrative and information technology services required for the building code council.